benclerc/Sophos-XGAPI/README.md

 		['Name', '=', 'IP_TEST']
 	]
 ];
-// All IPHost with 'TEST' in the name OR of type 'Network'
+// All IPHost with 'IP_' in the name OR of type 'Network'
 $entities = [
 	'IPHost'=>[
 		['Name', 'like', 'IP_'],